thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 3.7.
 (For extra credit, you could move those references to the Path class somewhere else in the Import.ts and DefenderClone.html files, like maybe where all the other things in the "Geometry/Shapes" directory are referenced.
 And for extra extra credit, maybe put it in alphabetical order in there!
 But putting it next to VisualPolygon is good enough for now.)

 3.8.
 Now that the Ship class is defined and referenced, let's create an instance of it and add it to the entity collection of our PlaceLevel instance.
 Back in the Source directory, open the file PlaceLevel.ts in a text editor again.
-Within the array being passed as the "entities" argument of the super() constructor, add the following line, then make sure the commas between array elements are correct and save the file.
+Within the array being passed as the "entities" argument of the super() constructor, add the following line, then make sure that there are commas between all the array elements and save the file.

 	new Ship("Ship0", Coords.fromXY(100, 100))